 Valencia

 Valencia, situated on the southeastern coast, offers a more relaxed pace of life.
 The city boasts a mild climate, beautiful parks, and stunning futuristic architecture.
-With affordable living costs and a growing startup ecosystem, Valencia provides an excellent balance for work and leisure.
+With affordable living costs and a growing startup ecosystem, Valencia provides an excellent balance of work and leisure.

 Seville